 Select the necessary settings and click Next to continue.

-In the Libraries and Frameworks list, select the Persistence (JPA) specification.
+In the Dependencies list, select the Persistence (JPA) specification.

 If you are not going to implement all the interfaces of the JPA specification yourself, you also need to include a persistence framework.
 By default, IntelliJ IDEA provides support for the following persistence frameworks:

 EclipseLink is the reference implementation.
 Select it if you are just trying things out.

 Hibernate is the most popular implementation.
 For more information, see Hibernate.

 Enter a name for your project and click Finish.

 IntelliJ IDEA creates the default project structure with the JPA facet and all the necessary libraries as external dependencies, such as

 org.eclipse.persistence for the EclipseLink framework.
 If you specified an application server, IntelliJ IDEA will also create a run configuration to start the server, build and deploy the artifact.